Trekking Morocco Travel Insurance

-It is recommended that the first day that you are at a high altitude, you should not try to walk or over exert yourself.
-Drinking plenty of water will also help your body adjust to the altitude.
+It is recommended that on the first day, you are at a high altitude; you should not try to walk or over-exert yourself.
+Drinking plenty of water will also help your body adjust to its size.

 Register your Travel Insurance Policy

-Make sure when you get to your destination, register your Travel Insurance Policy with the Trekking Company that you have booked with and point out the 24 hour Emergency Medical Number.
+When you reach your destination, register your Travel Insurance Policy with the Trekking Company you booked and point out the 24-hour Emergency Medical Number.

-In the case of your needing Mountain Rescue by Helicopter, the Mountain Rescue Services in Morocco will need your Travel Insurance details.
-Travel Insurance companies have their own preferred Operators, so ensure that you call or you have someone call on your behalf the 24 hours Emergency Assistance Company - they will also authorise the claim.
+Regarding your need for Mountain Rescue by Helicopter, the Mountain Rescue Services in Morocco will need your Travel Insurance details.
+Travel Insurance companies have their preferred Operators, so ensure that you call or have someone contact the 24-hour Emergency Assistance Company on your behalf - they will also 24 hours a claim.

-You can buy products from this website that will help you acclimatize before you even leave the United Kingdom www.altitudecentre.com.
-This will not completely simulate Trekking in Morocco at altitude but it may help.
+You can buy products from this website to help you acclimate before leaving the United Kingdom (www.altitudecentre.com.
+This will not wholly simulate Trekking in Morocco at altitude, but it may help.

 You should not take too much with you.
 The biggest mistake here is taking too much, not using half of it and being burdened with the weight of it.

-- Lightweight Hiking Boots (wear them in before you go as you dont want heavy-blisters)
+- Lightweight Hiking Boots (wear them before you go, as you don't want heavy blisters)

 - Thick Wool Socks

-- Trekking Pants, Thermal Tops (long sleeve) and Thermals Bottoms, Windproof Jacket, Lightweight Rain Jacket and T shirts.
+- Trekking Pants, Thermal Tops (long sleeve) and thermal bottoms, Windproof jackets, Lightweight Rain Jackets and T-shirts.

-- Please check the weather before packing, if you plan on Trekking in August the temperature can rise up to 42 C, we would recommend packing lightweight and light coloured items.
+- Please check the weather before packing; if you plan on Trekking in August, the temperature can rise to 42 C, we recommend packing lightweight and light-coloured items.

-- Wide-brimmed hat or hat with neck cape - protects head, face, and neck, 100 UV protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit.
+- Wide-brimmed hat or hat with neck cape - protects the head, face, and neck, 100 UV protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit.

 Choose a Reputable Trekking Company